andrewbaxter/terrars/readme.md

-TERRARUST is a set of ergonomic tools for building Terraform configs from Rust.
+Terrars is a set of ergonomic tools for building Terraform configs from Rust.
 This is an alternative to the CDK.

 Benefits

-- One language: If you're already using Rust, why deal with Node.js and other languages for deploys?
+- One language - If you're already using Rust, why deal with Node.js and other languages for deploys?
-- Type safety, including resource property references
+- Type safety - including resource property references
-- _You_ control TERRARUST
+- Fewer layers - just your code and Terraform
+- Generate code for only the resources you need

+Current status: Usable, but may have some rough edges and missing features.
+Let me know if you encounter issues.

 # What it is

-TERRARUST is a library with some data structures for describing and serializing Terraform stacks. `Stack` is the root data type.
+Terrars is a library with some data structures for describing and serializing Terraform stacks. `Stack` is the root data type.

-TERRARUST also provides a command, `terrarust-generate`, which generates Rust code for provider-specific types.
+Terrars also provides a command, `terrars-generate`, which generates Rust code for provider-specific types.
 In the current directory, it creates a module for each provider you specify.

 # Usage